 Addiction Medicine Club provides students with information on how to treat individuals with substance-related health conditions, as well as information on the bio-pyscho-social framework for persons with addiction.
 This club is also dedicated to increasing knowledge and awareness about the impaired physician, and provide information on the resources available for healthcare professionals struggling with substance abuse.

-Faculty Advisor: Dr. Kelley Davis
+Fort Lauderdale Faculty Adviser: Dr. Kelley Davis

-Faculty Advisor: Dr. Darren Cohen
+Fort Lauderdale & Tampa Bay Regional Faculty Adviser: Dr. Darren Cohen

-Faculty Advisor: Dr. James Howell
+Fort Lauderdale Faculty Adviser: Dr. James Howell

 The American Medical Student Association (AMSA), with a half-century history of medical student activism, is the oldest and largest independent association of physicians-in-training in the United States.